-Julie Chen, ‘CBS This Morning’ Address Les Moonves Accusations On-Air
+Julie Chen, ‘CBS This Morning’ Address Les Moonves Accusations On Air

 In the CBS This Morning report, Werner detailed the accusations by six women, some of them former CBS stars, against Les Moonves.
 The CBS correspondent revealed that the network’s CBS board of directors is expected to meet Monday to discuss the allegations and whether Moonves should step down from his high-powered position at the network.
 According to CNN Money, CBS News also briefly covered the allegations against Moonves on Friday night, shortly after The New Yorker’s story published, and over the weekend.

 In a statement about the allegations, which included unwanted kissing, touching, and threats to women that date back to the 1980s, Moonves admitted that “there were times decades ago when I may have made some women uncomfortable by making advances.”
-While Moonves said he regretted his mistakes, he maintained that he “always understood and respected — and abided by the principle — that ‘no’ means ‘no.” Moonves added that he never misused his position at CBS “to harm or hinder anyone’s career.”
+While Moonves said he regretted his mistakes, he maintained that he “always understood and respected — and abided by the principle — that ‘no’ means ‘no.'” Moonves added that he never misused his position at CBS “to harm or hinder anyone’s career.”

 CNN Money noted that the straight-up CBS This Morning segment, which also detailed allegations against longtime 60 Minutes executive producer Jeff Fager, was in stark contrast to the more personal way the morning show handled the report on the sexual misconduct allegations against Charlie Rose last year.
 During the report, Norah O’Donnell called for a “frank and honest assessment” of her colleague’s behavior, while Rose’s former co-anchor Gayle King said point blank, “Charlie does not get a pass here.”